Bank & Statement Import

 How to Access Transaction Matching

-2. Review transactions organized by match stage
+2. Browse transactions grouped by their current match stage

-4. Post accepted transactions to your books
+4. Post approved transactions to your books

 Match Stages